GacheriNturibi/GacheriNturibi/README.md

 # 👋 Hi, I’m Gacheri Nturibi

 I thrive on tackling challenges and pushing the boundaries of what’s possible with data.
 With a background in **Geospatial Engineering** and a passion for **data science**, I love exploring how advanced analytics, machine learning, and deep learning can unlock new insights in geospatial analysis and beyond.
+(Sometimes I make fun little apps🙃; some which I shall make public soon).

 ---